OxHainan/cloak-docs/docs/source/started/quick-start.rst

     python cloak/__main__.py compile -o output demo.cloak

-There are three important files in output directory, including public_contract.sol, private_contract.sol and policy.json.
+There are three important files in the output directory, including public_contract.sol, private_contract.sol and policy.json.

 * public_contract.sol: a solidity contract, it will be deployed to Blockchain.
 * private_contract.sol: a solidity contract, it will be deployed to cloak-tee and be executed by eEVM in TEE environment.
-* policy.json: privacy policy definition of the Cloak contract binding to the private contract.
+* policy.json: privacy policy definition of the Cloak smart contract binding to the private contract.

 Deploy Public Contract
 ***********************
-To deploy public contract to blockchain, you can use web3(or others), but cloak-compiler provide a command that can easily finish it:
+Web3 is a recommended tool for deploying the public contract to the blockchain.
+For convenience, cloak-complier provides a command to complete it.

 .. code::

     python cloak/__main__.py deploy <compiled output dir> <args...>  --blockchain-backend w3-ganache --blockchain-node-uri http://127.0.0.1:8545 --blockchain-pki-address <PKI Address> --blockchain-service-address <cloak service address>

 `<args...>` option is the constructor function arguments.
-In this example, it is *0xDC8FBC8Eb748FfeBf850D6B93a22C3506A465beE*, the address mentioned above.
+In this example, it is *0xDC8FBC8Eb748FfeBf850D6B93a22C3506A465beE*.

-We have writed a `sample <https://github.com/OxHainan/cloak-client/tree/main/samples/demo>`__ that uses cloak-client to show you how to register pk, deploy private contract, bind privacy policy and send MPT etc, next, we will step by step go through the cloak transaction workflow based on the sample.
+We have writed a `sample <https://github.com/OxHainan/cloak-client/tree/main/samples/demo>`__ that uses cloak-client to show you how to register pk, deploy private contract, bind privacy policy and send MPT, *etc*.
+Next, we will step by step go through the Cloak transaction workflow based on the sample.

 Register Public Key
 ***********************
-Before you execute an MPT, if you are the owner of some state data (*e.g.*, _manager in Demo contract), you need to register your public key to PKI contract, and the public key must be specified by a standard PEM format, here is an example that get a PEM-format public key from hex-string private key:
+Before executing an MPT, if you are the owner of some state data (*e.g.*, _manager in Demo contract), you need to register your public key to the PKI contract, and the public key must be specified by a standard PEM format.
+Here is an example that get a PEM-format public key from hex-string private key:

 .. code::